sourcegraph/sourcegraph-public-snapshot/doc/integration/bitbucket_server.md

 Once the plugin is installed, go to **Administration > Add-ons > Sourcegraph** to see a list of all configured webhooks and to create a new one.

-Sourcegraph automatically creates a global webhook for usage with [Campaigns](../user/campaigns.md) once the [`"plugin.webhooks"` property in the Bitbucket Server configuration](../admin/external_service/bitbucket_server.md#webhooks) is configured in Sourcegraph.
+To configure a webhook on the Sourcegraph side, set the [`"plugin.webhooks"` property in the Bitbucket Server configuration](../admin/external_service/bitbucket_server.md#webhooks).
+Once that is configured Sourcegraph automatically makes sure in the background that a global webhook for usage with [Campaigns](../user/campaigns.md) is created on the Bitbucket Server instance.

 ### Experimental: faster ACL permissions fetching

-The plugin also supports an experimental method of faster ACL permissions fetching that aims to improve search speed.
+The plugin also supports an optional, experimental method of faster ACL permissions fetching that aims to improve search speed.

 You can enable this feature by setting the [`"plugin.permissions"` property in the Bitbucket Server configuration](../admin/external_service/bitbucket_server.md#repository-permissions) to `"enabled"`.